 Every vehicle, including the Honda Civic, needs routine service to ensure its health and extend its lifespan.
 But with so many necessary maintenance tasks to keep track of, it can be difficult to ensure that your car gets the service it needs when it needs it most.

-Fortunately, Braman Honda Miami can help.
+Fortunately, Braman Honda can help.
 To ensure that your Honda Civic runs like new for many years, we’ve provided its complete maintenance schedule below.

 Every service for your Honda Civic is scheduled based on mile intervals.
 Each interval will include different services.
 For instance, you’ll need to change the oil between 6,000 and 7,500 miles, depending on your driving conditions.

 Here’s a detailed description of all the services required at each interval.

 Every 7,500 Miles

 You’ll want to make sure the oil filter gets change in your Honda Civic every 7,500 miles, in addition to getting a tire rotation.

 Every 15,000 Miles

 When your odometer hits 15,000 miles, your Civic will need an oil change and tire rotation again.
 On top of that, it’ll need the following services:

 - Inspect and adjust parking brake